-The report must be done within 24 hours to the responsible authority and within 72 hours to the affected customers without unnecessary delay.
+The report must be done within 24 hours to the responsible authority and within 72 hours to the affected customers.

-If you can show the data leaked was encrypted and represent no risk to the data you don’t have to report to your customers, only if the responsible authority requires you to do so and it’s considered to affect them.
+If you can confirm the data leaked was encrypted you don’t have to report it to your customers, only if the responsible authority requires you to do so.

-If you don’t notify the breach you can get fined in up to 20 Million Euros or 4% of the annual revenues, whichever is higher.
+If you don’t notify the authorities about the breach, you can get a fine of up to 20 Million Euros or have to pay the equivalent of 4% of your annual revenues, whichever is higher.

-To report this kind of incidents to the responsible authorities you must prepare a detailed document about the incident, your company and every detail you feel that is relevant to fix it as quick as possible.
+To report this kind of incident to the responsible authorities you must prepare a detailed document about the incident, your company and every detail you feel that is relevant to fix it as quickly as possible: